Politics, Business & Culture in the Americas

 shannon_O_headshot

-Shannon K. O’Neil is vice president, deputy director of studies and senior fellow for Latin America studies at the Council on Foreign Relations.
-She is an expert on Latin America, U.S.-Mexico relations, global trade, corruption, democracy, and immigration and the author of Two Nations Indivisible: Mexico, the United States, and the Road Ahead (Oxford University Press, 2013).
+Shannon K. O’Neil is senior vice president, director of studies, and Maurice R. Greenberg chair at the Council on Foreign Relations.
+She is an expert on Latin America, global trade, U.S.-Mexico relations, democracy and immigration and author of The Globalization Myth: Why Regions Matter.
 O’Neil also serves as a member of the board of directors of the Tinker Foundation.

-Luisa Palacios is a senior research scholar at the Center on Global Energy Policy at Columbia University’s School of International and Public Affairs.
+Luisa Palacios is deputy research director at the Center on Global Energy Policy at Columbia University’s School of International and Public Affairs.
 She was the chairwoman of Citgo Petroleum Corporation from 2019 until early 2021.
 Before that, Palacios was a senior managing director and the head of emerging markets research at Medley Global Advisors, where she also led the Latin America energy practice.
-Palacios is part of the international faculty at the IESA School of Management and holds a Ph.D. from the John Hopkins University School of Advanced International Studies.
+Palacios is part of the international faculty at the IESA School of Management and holds a Ph.D. from the Johns Hopkins University School of Advanced International Studies.

 Thomas Shannon spent over 30 years in the foreign service, most recently as under-secretary of state for political affairs in the U.S. Department of State from 2016 to 2018.
 He previously served as counselor and senior adviser to the secretary following a four-year term as U.S. ambassador to Brazil.
 Shannon served as assistant secretary of state for Western Hemisphere affairs from 2005 to 2009 and as special assistant to the president and senior director for Western Hemisphere affairs at the National Security Council from 2003 to 2005.